 This program utilizes the DICAS platform for program applications.
-Applications open in July yearly, and are due November 1st.
-Interviews will take place in January, with program selection by beginning of February.
+Applications open in August yearly and are due January 15th.
+Interviews will take place in February, with program selection by March 1st.

-If selected for the program, an application for the University of Arizona Graduate College website is also required to be admitted to the University of Arizona: https://apply.grad.arizona.edu/users/login
+If selected for the program, an application for the University of Arizona Graduate College is also required to be admitted to the University of Arizona:

+https://apply.grad.arizona.edu/users/login